droonga/droonga.org/reference/message/index.md

 `500` and other `5xx` statuses
 : An internal error of the Droonga Engine.

-### Error types {#error-type}

-There are some error types for any command.

-`MissingDatasetParameter`
-: Means you've forgotten to specify the `dataset`.
-The status code is `400`.

-`UnknownDataset`
-: Means you've specified a dataset which is not existing.
-The status code is `404`.

-`UnknownCommand`
-: Means there is no adapter or handler for the command given as the `type`.
-The status code is `400`.

 ### Body of error responses {#error-body}

 The basic format of the body of an error response is like following: